Skip to main content

 • SEA LIFE, Crocodile Lair

-SEA LIFE Melbourne Aquarium has welcomed its newest resident this week, a magnificent saltwater crocodile (crocodylus porosus) from Rockhampton, Queensland.
+SEA LIFE Melbourne Aquarium has welcomed its newest resident, a magnificent saltwater crocodile (crocodylus porosus) from Rockhampton, Queensland.

 KP 030 New Crocodile Arrival 220326